rism-digital/muscat-guidelines/default/en/source_981.md

 #### Original record (981 $0)

-When a cataloger duplicates a Source record, the RISM ID of the original record is automatically entered in this field.
+When a cataloger duplicates a Source record, the RISM ID of the original record is automatically entered into this field.

 #### Date (981 $d)

-When a cataloger duplicates a Source record, the date and time of when the duplication took place is automatically entered in this field.
+When a cataloger duplicates a Source record, the date and time of when the duplication took place is automatically entered into this field.
 The format is YYYY-MM-DD HH:MM:SS.